 You will need to avoid any actions that place your head below your waist for about a week (as directed by your surgeon) because it increases pressure in the eye.

-It is usually safe to watch TV after cataract surgery, although your vision will likely be blurry initially.
+Watching TV after cataract surgery is usually safe, although your vision will likely be blurry initially.
 Be sure to avoid eye strain from watching for long periods of time.

 The longer cataracts are left untreated, the denser they become and the more difficult they are to remove.
 Most people struggle with visual impairment enough to seek treatment before their cataracts become too advanced.

-Learn more about how easy it is to treat cataracts with the physicians at Four Corners Eye Clinic.
+Learn more about how easy it is to treat cataracts with Four Corners Eye Clinic physicians.
 Request an appointment online today or call our office at (970) 259-2202 to schedule your visit with an eye doctor.